-The Outer Banks is nationally renowned as one of the east coast’s best beaches…foreveryone in your family!
-With miles and the beautiful outdoors to expore, visitors to our pristine beaches will find no shortage of pet-friendly hot spots.
+The Outer Banks is home to the top dog spots on the east coast!
+Our beaches are nationally renowned as one of the east coast’s best beaches.
+With miles and the beautiful outdoors to explore, you’ll find no shortage of pet-friendly hot spots.

 So, what are you waiting for?
-Pack up the crate, leash, dog bed, frisbees, read our pet policy, and then road trip it to the OBX to check out our favorite dog hangouts!
+Pack up the leash and toys, read our pet policy, and head to the OBX to our favorite dog spots!

 1. The Beach